-Throughout her career Nancy Gustafson has had the privilege to collaborate with some of the most important conductors of our day such as Lorin Maazel, Leonard Slatkin, Sir Georg Solti, Sir Simon Rattlle, Riccardo Muti, Sir Colin Davis, Christian Thielemann, Christoph von Dohnányi, Zubin Mehta, Kent Nagano, Marcello Viotti, and many more.
-She has appeared internationally in concert and recently won special praise for her interpretations of the Four Last Songs of Strauss and the Final Scene in Salomein concerts with the New York and Los Angeles Philharmonic Orchestras under Lorin Maazel.
+Throughout her career Nancy Gustafson has had the privilege to collaborate with conductors such as Lorin Maazel, Leonard Slatkin, Sir Georg Solti, Sir Simon Rattlle, Riccardo Muti, Sir Colin Davis, Christian Thielemann, Christoph von Dohnányi, Zubin Mehta, Kent Nagano, Marcello Viotti, and many more.
+She has appeared internationally in concert and recently won special praise for her interpretations of Strauss’s Four Last Songs and the final scene in Salomein concerts with the New York and Los Angeles Philharmonic Orchestras.

-Her recordings include Das Rheingoldwith Cleveland Orchestra (Decca), Mahler’s Symphony No. 2 with the Israel Philharmonic Orchestra and La bohème(both for Teldec), Lehár’s Der Tsarevitch and The Land of Smilesfor Telarc, and live recordings of Herodiade (opposite Plácido Domingo) and Guillaume Tell with the Vienna State Opera.
+Her recordings include Das Rheingold with Cleveland Orchestra for Decca; Mahler’s Symphony No. 2 with the Israel Philharmonic Orchestra and La bohème, both for Teldec; Lehár’s Der Tsarevitch and The Land of Smiles for Telarc, and live recordings of Herodiade (opposite Plácido Domingo) and Guillaume Tell with the Vienna State Opera.

 Gustafson appeared with the Los Angeles Philharmonic in the final scene from Salome and at the Koeln Philharmonic in Cologne, Germany.
 She sang the title role of Salome at the Vienna State Opera and with the Arizona Opera, and the role of Ellen Orford with Teatro Regio in Torino, Italy.
 She was also the soprano soloist in the 100th Anniversary of Mahler’s Symphony No. 8 under the baton of Lorin Maazel in Duisburg, Germany.

 Gustafson is also an artist in residence at Northwestern University.